-You can add images to the print list (DPOF) directly after shooting or during playback in the FUNC. menu.
+You can add images to the print list (DPOF) directly after shooting or during playback in the FUNC, menu.

-Drag across the screen to choose an image.
+Drag left or right across the screen to choose an image.

-Choose ⊡ (movies will be excluded).
+Choose ((movies will be excluded).

-Touch FUNC., then drag the menu on the left up or down to choose ♣.
+After touching FUNC., drag the menu appearing on the left side of the screen up or down to choose P1, then touch the menu item again.